The Uncertain Kingdom

 The Uncertain Kingdom supports filmmakers whose work interrogates British culture; asking who we are, how we got here and where we are going.

-The Uncertain Kingdom supports British cinema by funding filmmakers whose stories tell us about ourselves.
+From 2018 to 2025, The Uncertain Kingdom supported British cinema by funding filmmakers whose stories tell us about ourselves.

-The Uncertain Kingdom began at the end of 2018, with the idea for a short film anthology.
+The Uncertain Kingdom began with the idea for a short film anthology.
 The project brought together twenty emerging and established directors working across film, TV, theatre, animation, dance and radio to create a ground-breaking anthology that offers a unique portrait of the nation at the end of a tumultuous decade.
 Those twenty films were released in summer 2020 to critical acclaim.
-The pandemic prompted the commissioning of a twenty-first film on that topic, which was released in the autumn of 2020.
+The Covid-19 pandemic prompted the commissioning of a twenty-first film on that topic, which was released in the autumn of 2020.

 Inspired by the community of filmmakers that arose from the anthology project and the enthusiasm for films that grappled with Britishness, founders John Jencks, Isabel Freer and Georgia Goggin reimagined The Uncertain Kingdom as a feature film development fund.
-Launched in 2021, the fund has since supported the development of eight feature films and the community of filmmakers continues to grow.
+The fund ran from 2022 - 2025 and supported thirteen documentary and fiction feature films across six funding rounds.